velis74/django-project-base/docs/source/modules/authentication.rst

        ...
    )

-User caching is not enabled for bulk updates by default, since Django doesn't call signal on .update() .bulk_update() or .delete().
-Updating data with a query or running bulk update, without clearing cache for every object could potentially cause race conditions.
-Avoid it if possible, or take care of manually clearing the cache for the user.
+User caching does not work on bulk updates as Django doesn't trigger signals on update(), bulk_update() or delete().
+Bulk updating user profiles without manually clearing cache for them will create stale cache entries, so make sure you clear any such cache entries manually using the provided :code:`user_cache_invalidate` function.

 Example for clearing cache after bulk update: